Lender Credit: What You Need to Know

 - Apply for closing cost assistance.
 Some state and local housing agencies offer down payment assistance (DPA) programs that also help with closing costs if you meet certain income and neighborhood requirements.

 - Ask the seller to pay your closing costs.
-Most home loans allow sellers to pay closing costs on behalf of borrowers.
+Most home loans allow sellers to pay closing costs on behalf of borrowers (this is called a “seller concession”).
 For example, with an FHA loan, a seller can pay up to 6% of your FHA closing costs.

 - Ask a relative for a gift to cover closing costs.
 If you have a family member or friend willing to help, many loan programs allow a donor gift to cover closing costs.